ymanluk/scratchspace/week11/GettingSDKtoWork.md

 ## 2) Change information returned
-Pretty straightforward here: changing the data storage for the chart, and loop through the values by referencing the updated field names, where equal of key.includes should work well.
+Pretty straightforward here: changing the data storage for the chart, and loop through the values by referencing the updated field names, where using equal or key.includes should work well.

 ### Original sample
 ![Part 2 original code](11_5.png "Pic 5")